 This one below, painted in Graphite, concerns me as it look more blue than black which I would not want.

 I am leaning towards the black with a light amount of antiquing, as I think any other color would conflict with all the other colors I have going.
-By the way, I had a similar debate with myself back in 2009 when I repainted my kitchen cabinets.
-I mocked up different ideas here and you can see the final outcome here.
+By the way, I had a similar debate with myself back in 2009 when I repainted my kitchen cabinets and you can see the final outcome here.

 What do you think?